rcl-coding/tutorial-staticwebsite/lesson5.md

 ### Add Javascript to the page

-In the index.html page's Head section, add a link to your javascript file
+In the index.html page's Head section, add a link to your javascript file.

 ```html
 <head>